 - The type of questions asked of Dalton and when they were asked during the first interview did not fit the public safety exception.

 - Law enforcement did not honor Dalton’s invocation of his Miranda Rights during both interviews, and because of the first interview, the second interview was a product of an illegally-obtained confession.

-- Dalton did not initiate conversation with law enforcement after asserting his Miranda Rights during the second interview; moreover, the law enforcement officer continued to interrogate Dalton and did not respect his Miranda Rights.
+- Dalton did not initiate a conversation with law enforcement after asserting his Miranda Rights during the second interview; moreover, the law enforcement officials continued to interrogate Dalton and did not respect his Miranda Rights.

 - Police should not have interacted with Dalton until an attorney, at Dalton’s request, was made available to him.

 “This is a tragic and horrific event for the City of Kalamazoo and its citizens.
 Our hearts go out to the victims of this senseless crime spree,” said Levine & Levine managing partner Randall Levine.
 “It is important to recognize that in a free society everyone accused of a crime must be afforded due process of law.
 This includes strict adherence to constitutional principles, which serve to preserve our democratic society.
 The Court of Appeals addressed the issues which were raised by Attorney Anastase Markou in a thorough and comprehensive manner.
 The trial will now occur on the question of the defendant’s guilt or innocence.”

 Dalton’s appellate attorney, Anastase Markou, is available for media interviews regarding the Supreme Court decision.